Gobind Singh Longowal

-Gobind Singh Longowal was elected as President of SGPC on November 29.
-Gobind Singh Longowal was born in year 1959 in Longowal District Sangrur.
+Gobind Singh Longowal was born on 18 September 1959 in a Jat Sikh family in Longowal, District Sangrur, Punjab India.
+He was elected as President of SGPC on November 29.
 He worked as assistant with Harchand Singh Longowal from the age of seven years.
 In the year 1985 he was elected as MLA from halka Dhanaula.
 In 1986 he became Chairman of Markfed.
 In the year 1997 he was again elected as MLA from halka Dhanaula and became minister in the Punjab government.
 He was again elected as MLA from Dhanaula in the year 2002.
-He was also appointed Chairman District Planning Board, Sangrur and now serving the people of Dhuri halka.
+He was also appointed Chairman District Planning Board, Sangrur, In the year 2015 elected as MLA from Dhuri in by election and now serving the people of Lehragaga halka.